BSAA Star Ariel disappearance: Conclusions

 On 21 December 1949 the report of the inquiry was issued by the Chief Inspector of Accidents, Air Commodore Vernon Brown, CB, OBE, MA, FRAeS.
 In it he stated that "through lack of evidence due to no wreckage having been found, the cause of the accident is unknown."

 Brown said that there was no evidence of defect in, or failure of, any part of the aircraft before its departure from Bermuda.
 The all-up weight and the centre of gravity were within the prescribed limits; a daily inspection had been carried out; the pilot was experienced on the route; the radio officer was very experienced and also experienced on the route; good radio communications had been maintained with the aircraft up to and including reception of its last message; there were no weather complications, and a study of the weather reports have no reason to believe that the accident was caused by meteorological conditions.
 There was also no evidence of sabotage, though Brown said that the possibility of such could not be entirely eliminated.

 It was accepted that radio communications were poor during the early afternoon and worsened between 16:00 and 17:00, but Brown said it seemed strange that no attempt was made by BSAA staff at Kingston to find out whether anything had been heard of the aircraft until 2 hours 28 minutes after its last radio transmission.
-Kingston also did not attempt to establish contact with the aircraft until 17:10 or inquire as to whether it had made contact with Nassau or New York or any other radio station.Likewise Nassau had not tried to confirm that Star Ariel had actually made contact with Kingston,Interestinly enough McPhee did not report his route checks every 30 minutes or so as required by BSAA regulation; the possibility is that Star Ariel could have crashed due to unknown causes perhaps within a half hour to an hour after his last radio contacts.
+Kingston also did not attempt to establish contact with the aircraft until 17:10 or inquire as to whether it had made contact with Nassau or New York or any other radio station.